Home

 Dormancy

-Dormancy automatically deletes workspaces which remain unused for long durations.
-Template admins configure an inactivity period after which your workspaces will gain a dormant badge.
-A separate period determines how long workspaces will remain in the dormant state before automatic deletion.
+Dormancy automatically deletes workspaces that remain unused for long durations.
+Template admins configure a dormancy threshold that determines how long a workspace can be inactive before it is marked as dormant.
+A separate setting determines how long workspaces will remain in the dormant state before automatic deletion.

 See an opportunity to improve our docs?
 Make an edit.